The Mummy, or Ramses the Damned: Reception

 Publishers Weekly called the novel "an uneasy marriage of romance and horror ... marinated in sentimentality, melodrama and absurdity ...
 Missing a ripe opportunity to skewer 20th-century values and sexual mores, [Rice], ever-fascinated with the undead, avoids character and plot development, larding largely lifeless, sloppy prose with a surfeit of epiphanies and calamities."

 Sequels

 During a 2014 interview, Rice stated that she had delved back into the fictional universe established in The Mummy and that there was a strong possibility she could pen a sequel.
 In February 2017, Rice announced a new Ramses novel, co-written with her son, novelist Christopher Rice.
 Ramses the Damned: The Passion of Cleopatra was published on November 21, 2017.
-A third jointly-authored novel in this series, Ramses the Damned: The Reign of Osiris, was released on February 1, 2022, two months after Anne Rice's death.
+A jointly-authored third novel in this series, Ramses the Damned: The Reign of Osiris, was released on February 1, 2022, two months after Anne Rice's death.